jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

     @Override
     protected JkDependencies dependencies() {
         return JkDependencies.builder()
-            .on(depFile1, depFile2).build();
+            .on(depFile1, depFile2, file("libs/my.jar")).build();
     }

 ```

-##### Dependency on files produced by computation
+##### Dependencies on files produced by computation

 It is typically used for __multi projects builds__ or __multi module__ projects.

 The principle is that if the specified files are not found, then the computation is run in order to generate the missing files.
 If some files still missing after the computation has run, the build fails.

-This mechanism is quite simple yet powerful as it addresses following use case :
+This mechanism is quite simple yet powerful as it addresses following use cases :

-* Dependency on files produced by other Jerkar project.
+* Dependencies on files produced by other Jerkar project.
-* Dependency on files produced by external project built with any type of technology (Ant, Grunt, Maven, Gradle, SBT, Android SDK, Make, ...).
+* Dependencies on files produced by external project built with any type of technology (Ant, Grunt, Maven, Gradle, SBT, Android SDK, Make, ...).
-* Dependency on files produced by a method of the main build.
+* Dependencies on files produced by a method of the main build.

 The generic way is to construct this kind of dependency using a `java.lang.Runnable`.